 date2021-03-26

-TEEIA Issues "Electronic Equipment White Paper Regulations, calling for enactment of legislation on development of semiconductor equipment industry
+TEEIA Issues "Electronic Equipment White Papers, calling for enactment of legislation on development of semiconductor equipment industry

-TEEIA Issues "Electronic Equipment White Paper Regulations, calling for enactment of legislation on development of semiconductor equipment industry
+TEEIA Issues "Electronic Equipment White Papers, calling for enactment of legislation on development of semiconductor equipment industry

 The domestic self-sufficiency rate of semiconductor front-end equipment is only 1%